Jac0xb/lighthouse/docs/src/pages/assert/merkle-tree-account.md

     .spl_account_compression(spl_account_compression::id())
     .assertion(MerkleTreeAssertion::VerifyLeaf {
         leaf_index: leaf.index,
-        leaf_hash: expectet_leaf_hash,  // This would be the leaf node with the state you expect at the end of the transaction.
+        leaf_hash: expected_leaf_hash,  // This would be the leaf node with the state you expect at the end of the transaction.
     })
     .add_remaining_accounts(&proof_path_metas) // The proof path to verify the leaf node.
     .instruction()